Liz Truss meets 1922 Committee chairman after acknowledging ‘difficult day’

 Downing Street sources said the Prime Minister invited Sir Graham Brady, the powerful chairman of the 1922 Committee of backbenchers, to No 10 in a hastily-arranged meeting on Thursday.

-One person in No 10 said Ms Truss was “taking the temperature” of Tory MPs with Sir Graham after the number publicly demanding her resignation doubled within just a couple of hours to a dozen after the chaotic scenes in the Commons that followed the loss of a Cabinet minister.
+One person in No 10 said Ms Truss was “taking the temperature” of Tory MPs with Sir Graham after the number publicly demanding her resignation doubled within hours to more than a dozen, following the chaotic scenes in the Commons after the loss of a Cabinet minister.

 As Conservatives wondered how long she would remain in power, Ms Truss acknowledged a “difficult day” in her premiership but insisted she wants to push on, her official spokesman said.